marianabb/REBUS/time.rst

 - Add Exercises 0.25hr
 - Add Publications and journals 0.5hr
 - Add links 0.25hr
-- Reading about user registration 12:11 -
+- Reading about user registration + first attempts 2hr

+Mon july 25th
+- More user registration.
+Templates for profiles and registration 0.5hr
+- Smtp + activation email configuration 1hr
+- More registration and user profiles management.
+It works, needs to be completed.
+3hr
+- More registration 7:00 -

 - User registration